 Chocolate Turtle Poke Cake

 This Chocolate Turtle Poke Cake is a moist chocolate cake soaked with caramel sauce and topped with caramel chocolate frosting and chopped pecans!
-It’s delicious and made completely from scratch!
+It’s a delicious poke cake recipe made completely from scratch!

 Once of my favorite parts about anything “turtle” flavored is the caramel.
 I am such a caramel lover.
 In fact, when we were at the beach a couple weeks ago, the hubs and I got to go on a couple dates while my parents watched the twins for us.
 One of those nights, he took me to a lovely dinner and had gotten a bunch of ice cream for us to enjoy, since that’s been kind of a thing for me lately.
 He wasn’t sure which ice cream to buy so he just bought several pints of different ice creams – all containing caramel.
 Ha!
 He knows me well. 🙂

 So naturally, I was pretty pumped the make this Chocolate Turtle Poke Cake and enjoy all the caramel it has to offer.
 It’s ridiculously good and might just be my favorite poke cake ever.

 The moist chocolate cake is the same as my Best Chocolate Cake and the same one I used in my Baileys Chocolate Poke Cake.
 It’s amazing and always a hit.
 It’s covered in a wonderful, homemade caramel sauce and if that wasn’t rich enough for you, it’s covered in caramel chocolate frosting.
 So decadent and wonderful and you have to try it.

 So how do you make a Chocolate Turtle Poke Cake?

 To get started, you’ll make the caramel that will be used in the frosting.
 It needs to have time to set up in the fridge before using, so we start there.
 It’s made in a saucepan on the stove and as far as caramel sauce goes, it’s as simple as it gets.